danielkim-im/idolSnap/README.md

 4. Deploy the app to an emulator or physical Android device.

 ## Contact
-For more information, visit the project's website:
+For more information, visit the project's website.

 _Note: This project was archived in 2023 and is no longer actively maintained.
 Some dependencies or services may require updates for proper functionality._